andrasq/node-qbuffer/Readme.md

 ### buf.length

-The number of unrad bytes currently in the buffer.
+The number of unread bytes currently in the buffer.

 ### buf.getline( )